BarisAlbayrakIEEE/StructuralAnalysis/sql/README.md

 The read operations are a part of the reporting utilities of the structural analysis application (SAA) which is independent of the SP.
-The reporting faciliities involves two types:
+The reporting faciliities involve two types:
 - reporting via the UI forms,
 - reporting by creating report files (e.g. excel or word).